 So delicious and wholesome.

-Other ingredients for making dal palak are regular tempering or tadka like mustard seeds, cumin seeds, green chilies and red chilies.
+Other ingredients for making dal palak are regular tempering or tadka like mustard seeds, cumin seeds, green chilies, minced ginger and red chilies.

 You can alter the quantity of chilies in this dal or leave it out completely while making for toddlers and kids.

 First of all pick and rinse the dal (green gram) well.
 Take the washed dal in a pressure cooker and add enough water.
 Add a pinch of turmeric powder and pressure cook for 4 whistles.
 Drain and mash the dal well.